tararelan/Amazon-Price-Scraper/README.md

-# Web scraper for Amazon
+# Amazon Product Information Web Scraper
 A simple web scraper using Python and YAML to extract data from Amazon product webpages.